 Following are a few virtues to add to the list that you will develop and strengthen from blogging.

 Writing may come naturally, but the behind the scenes technology of blogging does not.
 I’ve become more patient with every website crash and tumble.

 With every reader click, email, tweet, and feedback, I am overwhelmed with gratitude.
 When I had 10 readers, I was grateful for each comment and amount of time that someone spent with my words.
 With thousands of readers, that hasn’t changed.
 If you think you are only capable of a certain amount of love and gratitude, I want to tell you that your capability is limitless.

 I say “I don’t know” a lot.
 I laugh at myself.
 I trust others to help and am honored to be helpful.

-Before I send the note or a blog post into the world, I ask myself if it’s good enough.
+Before I send a new book, course or blog post into the world, I ask myself if it’s good enough.
 Sometimes I think it is, but I never really know until you tell me.
 Over time, I’ve become more and more confident that what I write will matter to someone and that makes it good enough for me.